sjdayday/simulation-scenario/readme.txt

   commons-collections:  hibernate
   antlr:  hibernate
   javassist:  hibernate
-  fitlibrary:  fitlibrary [built by hand ca. 2011.
+  * [moved to a new project, forthcoming] fitlibrary:  fitlibrary [built by hand ca. 2011.
 Fitlibrary was developed by Rick Mugridge:  http://sourceforge.net/apps/mediawiki/fitlibrary/index.php?title=Main_Page]

 There should be no errors or warnings.
  The lack of warnings is misleading; this project makes a lot of mis-quided use of generics (I was just learning...), and needs to be re-worked and re-factored to eliminate pointless generics complexity.

-The tests in the tests folder have no external dependencies except for some files that are created by the tests.
-It may take a couple of runs of the tests for all the files to be created, after which there should be no failures.
+Theere are currently two packages: utility and utility.integration.
+  This was done to make it possible to run the microtests against the utility package, and tests that require a database (HSQLDB) by running against the integration package.
+  This distinction is implemented in maven as a distinction between the unit tests (mvn package) and integration tests (mvn verify or mvn install).

-The tests in the testDatabase folder have dependencies on HSQLDB File / Import / Run/Debug / Launch Configurations; then select from the project root hsqldb.launch hsqldb Swing.launch
+The tests in the utility.integration folder have dependencies on HSQLDB File / Import / Run/Debug / Launch Configurations; then select from the project root hsqldb.launch hsqldb Swing.launch